 On the other hand, plant based proteins, like legumes have very little saturated fat or cholesterol.
 These are good to incorporate into your diet so that you get enough protein without cholesterol risks.

 Fish has less total fat and saturated fat than meat and poultry.
-Some fish are high in fat, but the fat is mostly omega-3 fatty acids—a type of polyunsaturated fat.
+Although some fish are high in fat, the fat is mostly omega-3 fatty acids—a type of polyunsaturated fat.
 Unsaturated fats, both mono and poly, are heart healthy.
 Omega-3s are believed to help prevent arteries from hardening and to help prevent blood from clotting and sticking to artery walls.
 Omega-3s may help prevent atherosclerosis and heart attacks.

 Dark meat fish contain higher amounts of omega-3 fatty acids.
 It is important to note that although eating fish has more evidence for benefits, fish oil supplements have not been proven to carry the same benefits.

+Keeping your blood pressure within normal limits will also help keep your heart healthy.
+The Dietary Approaches to Stop Hypertension (DASH) diet (and the DASH-Sodium diet) have shown to reduce blood pressure in people with hypertension.
 DASH incorporates low-fat dairy, lean meat, fish, poultry, eggs, and whole grains as part of a well-rounded diet.

 The American Heart Association recommends eating no more than 6 ounces cooked (2 servings) per day of fish, shellfish, poultry (without skin), or trimmed lean meat.
-A typical serving is three ounces, which is about the size of a deck of cards.
+A typical serving is 3 ounces, which is about the size of a deck of cards.
 This is equal to: